 Accounting and financial expert Trevor Betenson notes that, if applicable, this should include your profit-and-loss account, cash flow statement, balance sheet, and sales forecast.
 You can also add business relationships and balance analysis for more details.

 Finally, there is the question of finances.
 Business Plan Hut explains that this is to show readers how profitable your insurance agency will be and the capital needed to finance it.
 This information allows potential investors to determine the feasibility of investment for their business and the probability that it will be profitable.

 Due to the technical nature of this section, it is ideal to write it with the help of a professional accountant.

 Typical Insurance Agency Business Plan Template

 While there are benefits to using a business plan template, depending on your situation, it may not be the absolute best way to complete your plan.
 There will still be a lot of work to do, for example, you not only have to complete the financial worksheets, but you have to do the whole calculation yourself.

 You will also need to know enough about the process to make sure you get all the numbers in the right places.
 And in general, there are limited instructions for accompanying a free template, so if you don’t know what you’re doing with the numbers yet, the process of writing your business plan won’t be much easier with a template.

 Finally, merging data from Excel spreadsheets into your Word document is more difficult than it sounds.
-Keeping everything up-to-date is not easy when you change your numbers, and incorporating the correct charts and graphs into your business plan is more difficult than it sounds.
+Keeping everything up-to-date is not easy when you change your numbers and incorporating the correct charts and graphs into your business plan is more difficult than it sounds.

-However, if you are new to business planning and just want to get an idea of what a plan looks like and want to get the process started quickly (and cheaply!), Download a free template.
+However, if you are new to business planning and just want to get an idea of what a plan looks like and want to get the process started quickly (and cheap!), Download a free template.
 It is a great way to start.